 Music Box Theatre: Since 2007, this is the place to see foreign and independent films in Chicago.
 Their sing-along White Christmas and It’s a Wonderful Life is a must during the Holidays!!

 I was sad to learn that during the pandemic in 2020/21 that the Mercury Theater at 3745 N. Southport Ave. was permanently closing.
 But in late 2021, I was thrilled to learn that it was reopening and would continue to play a prominent role in musical theater in Chicago.
-It has been a popular for its homegrown productions such as Avenue Q and Spamalot which I saw there in its larger Mainstage Theater.
-I was recently back for a Mainstage production of the musical Priscilla, Queen of the Desert.
+It has been a popular venue for its homegrown productions such as Avenue Q and Spamalot, which I saw there in its larger Mainstage Theater.
+I was recently back for two Mainstage productions of the musicals Priscilla, Queen of the Desert and Big River.

-In addition, they have a smaller and more intimate Venus Cabaret Theater, where I have really enjoyed recent productions of Company, a Nat King Cole Christmas show and Lady Day at Emerson’s Bar & Grill, a one-woman musical about Billie Holiday.
+In addition, they have a smaller and more intimate Venus Cabaret Theater, where I have really enjoyed recent productions of Company, An Unforgettable Nat King Cole Christmas Show and Lady Day at Emerson’s Bar & Grill, a one-woman musical about Billie Holiday.
 I hope you will go and support this important local venue!

 Close to the Mercury Theater is the casual Doña Tola at 3751 N. Southport Ave. for Mexican cuisine and cocktails.
 I went after my last performance for cocktails and guacamole with friends.
 I loved my old fashioned with a smoky mezcal.
 The staff was very friendly.